By Steve Holland, Soyoung Kim and Jack Kim

 It was unclear if negotiations would lead to denuclearisation, or end with broken promises, as happened in the past, said Anthony Ruggiero, senior fellow at Washington's Foundation for Defense of Democracies think tank.

-The joint statement said Trump "committed to provide security guarantees" to North Korea and Kim "reaffirmed his firm and unwavering commitment to complete denuclearisation of the Korean Peninsula".
+The leaders' joint statement said Trump "committed to provide security guarantees" to North Korea and Kim "reaffirmed his firm and unwavering commitment to complete denuclearisation of the Korean Peninsula".

 North Korea has long rejected unilateral nuclear disarmament, instead referring to the denuclearisation of the peninsula.
 That has always been interpreted as a call for the United States to remove its "nuclear umbrella" protecting South Korea and Japan.

 But it said the two sides had agreed to recover the remains of prisoners of war and soldiers missing in action, so they could be repatriated.
+The Pentagon said on Tuesday that nearly 7,700 U.S. military personnel are unaccounted for from the Korean War.

 Trump said China, North Korea's main ally, would welcome the progress he and Kim had made.